ukparliament/weeknotes.data-search/16/index.md

 This week Robert has been mainly having visions about search.
 [Dia](https://twitter.com/DN78) and Robert continued to work on defining the vision and goals.
 The team are trying to ensure that the 'vision' for search doesn’t stray too far from the Digital Strategy.
 It seem to be... going fine.

 Robert spoke with Joe from the content team about search description text and how to improve it.
-He thinks he may have learned how to "measure success".
+He thinks he may have learned how to 'measure success'.

 Robert also found the usual post-it shuffling ceremonies a little more useful.
 Which is nice.
 He also spoke with Jamie on metadata for search spiders on the beta website and is currently working on a note for Jamie’s team on “writing for machines”.
 Notably this is a note, with very particular goals, not a technical document or backgrounder.
-It’ll go past Joe in content and anyone else who’s interested before next week.
+It’ll go past Joe in Content and anyone else who’s interested before next week.

 A/A testing, which the team wanted to perform before commencing the A/B testing for the display of URLs on search results, has begun.
 The test is designed to ensure that the analysis tool is communicating with the website.